TAPR/TICC/docs/TICC_architecture.md

 exceeding the maximum tof difference of ~100 million ps.
 This makes delta_ps strongly positive in all realistic scenarios.

-**Actual 64-bit arithmetic overhead:** The complete 64-bit arithmetic overhead is split across two sections totaling approximately 200-250 µs (~35-43% of processing):
+**64-bit arithmetic overhead (measured):** The complete 64-bit arithmetic overhead dominates event processing time, totaling ~450 µs (77% of 566 µs total):

-- **TOF calculation in read():** ~100-150 µs including two 64-bit divisions (calCount calculation and ring_ps calculation), one 64-bit multiplication, plus various 32-bit operations
+- **TOF calculation in read():** ~350 µs (measured via GPIO instrumentation)
+  - Two 64-bit multiplications: ~100-150 µs combined
+  - Two 64-bit divisions: ~110-145 µs combined (one optimized with uint32_t divisor)
+  - 32-bit operations and overhead: ~50-100 µs
+  - This is the largest single component of processing time

-- **Timestamp accumulation after ready_next():** ~100 µs including one 64-bit
+- **Timestamp accumulation after ready_next():** ~100 µs
-  multiplication (dcount × pictick_ps), multiple 64-bit additions/subtractions,
+  - One 64-bit multiplication (dcount × pictick_ps): ~800-1200 cycles
-  and carry/borrow handling
+  - Multiple 64-bit additions/subtractions with carry/borrow handling

 The negative path with additional division/modulo (~244-331 µs) in the accumulation logic is unreachable code in normal operation as delta_ps is always positive.